 The Fiat-Shamir transformation works on public-coin protocols, in which the messages of the verifier are pure random values.
 To work, the Fiat-Shamir transformation replaces the verifier messages with a hash function applied over the transcript up to that point.

 A channel is initialized at the beginning of the protocol, and is instantiated with a hash function.
-It is implemented as a continuous hash that "absorbs" every prover messages and which output can be used to produce the verifier's challenges.
+It is implemented as a continuous hash that "absorbs" every prover message and which output can be used to produce the verifier's challenges.

 Dependencies